finnjames/vivado-instructions/README.md

 After that, follow standard install instructions.
 Set the region, keyboard layout, and log in to Microsoft.

-_Optional:_ if you don’t want to log in to Microsoft, you can get around the nearly-mandatory login screen by disabling the internet connection temporarily.
+> **Optional:** if you don’t want to log in to Microsoft, you can get around the nearly-mandatory login screen by disabling the internet connection temporarily.
 You can either just turn off wifi or unplug ethernet, or select Devices > Network and uncheck “Connect Network Adapter.”
 Then, click “Domain Join,” and when Windows cannot connect to the internet, it will revert to standard account creation procedure.
 Enter your name, password, and security questions.
-For privacy settings, enter whatever you like, but know that none of the options are required for COMP541, so feel free to disable all of them.
+For privacy settings you may enter whatever you like, but know that none of the options are required for COMP541, so feel free to disable all of them.

 ### Step 6: Install VirtualBox Guest Additions